va7deo/ArmedF/README.md

 FPGA implementation is based on Terra Force and verified against an authentic Nichibutsu U.S.A Terra Force PCB and bootleg PCB.

-Reverse engineering of an authentic Terra Force PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.
+Reverse engineering of an authentic Terra Force PCB will be done by **Erin Olafson** and schematics will be included in the repository.

 ### Clock Information